llipl/common-voice/README.md

 ### Discussion

-For general discussion (feedback, ideas, random musings), head to our [Discourse Category](https://discourse.mozilla-community.org/c/voice).
+For general discussion (feedback, ideas, random musings), head to our [Discourse Category](https://forums.vacha.ai).

 For technical problems or suggestions, please use the [GitHub issue tracker](https://github.com/johnycage/lok/issues).

-Or come chat with us on Slack: [Invite Link](https://common-voice-slack-invite.herokuapp.com/)